 While large-diameter battered piles are common in offshore drilling, the new East Span is one of the first bridges to use them in its foundations.
 To minimize project risks and build industry knowledge, a pile installation demonstration project was initiated to prove the efficacy of the proposed technology and methodology.
 The demonstration was highly successful and helped result in zero contract change orders or claims for pile driving on the project.

 Stormwater Retention Basin

-Existing East Span Cantilever Section of the San Francisco-Oakland Bay Bridge
+Existing East Span Cantilever Section of the San Francisco-Oakland Bay Bridge to be Demolished after Seismic Safety Opening of the New Bridge

 Battered Pile Installation Demonstration